 There are several reasons to use a VPN app on your Fire TV device.
 First, it gives you more privacy – so your ISP, or someone trying to listen-in on your WiFi, can’t see the things you’re doing – and watching – on your device.

-But also, a VPN can help you get over Geo-blocks with some of the streaming apps – so it can let you watch American Netflix in the UK, watch BBC iPlayer from abroad, etc’.
+But also, a VPN can help you get over Geo-blocks with some of the streaming apps – so it can let you watch American Netflix in the UK (though that doesn’t always work on the Fire TV), watch BBC iPlayer from abroad, etc’.
 I usually recommend NordVPN, as it’s the one I use mostly, but you can also check out ExpressVPN.

 While Plex is a much more robust streaming app, sometimes you don’t need all those options and features which make it a bit complicated.
 So VLC (which is also a popular desktop app) does one thing, which it does very well – it streams and plays video/audio files from your desktop/phone, onto the Firestick.